Orange balloon with a string.

 2. Sasha (Sasha’s World): Sasha combines gaming content with vlogs that showcase her life as an autistic individual navigating everyday challenges while pursuing her passion for gaming.

-These gaming Youtubers with autism not only entertain but also inspire others by demonstrating how gaming can be a vehicle for connection within the autistic community.
+These gaming YouTubers with autism not only entertain but also inspire others by demonstrating how gaming can foster connection within the autistic community.

 1. Jessica Kellgren-Fozard: As mentioned earlier, Jessica is not only an advocate but also a talented creator whose work spans multiple topics relevant to women on the spectrum.